scop/organicmaps/docs/SUBWAY_GENERATION.md

 parameter ought to be provided to the
 [map generator](https://github.com/organicmaps/organicmaps/tree/master/tools/python/maps_generator).
-Normally you can specify the link https://cdn.organicmaps.app/subway.json to a regularily updatable file.
+Normally you can specify the link https://cdn.organicmaps.app/subway.json to a regularly updatable file.
 This instruction describes how to manually build subway layer file.

 Japan is used as target country but any other region from one city to the